GeoscienceAustralia/sira/docs/source/ch03_installation.rst

 restriction is due to the fact that from version 2.6 onwards Python has not supported non-NT Windows platforms.

-You will need to install ``Graphviz`` for the drawing the system diagram through `networkx` and `pygraphviz` packages.
-Please visit:
+You will need to install `Graphviz`, which is used by `networkx` and `pygraphviz` packages to draw the system diagram.
-`<http://www.graphviz.org/>`_ and download the appropriate version for your operating system.
+Please visit: `<http://www.graphviz.org/>`_ and download the appropriate version for your operating system.
 Follow the posted download instructions carefully.
 After installation you may need to update the PATH variable with the location of the Graphviz binaries.

 For windows systems you will need to install Microsoft Visual C++ Compiler for Python 2.7: `<http://aka.ms/vcpython27>`_